Rules of the Challenge

 Vetting Records

 A committee has been elected from the most experienced birders in the bird clubs involved.
 These folk have been elected to help sift through mistaken identifications and genuine observations of rarities.
 Every observer will have unusual records scrutinised, from the most experienced to the beginner.
 It is unavoidable in a project of this nature that mistakes are made when identifying birds and these mistakes need to be sifted out for this project to have any value.
 Birds for which vetting will be done are those rated 4 or 5.
 Please also report other birds in atypical habitat, or unusual seasons, (ie European Bee-eaters breeding, Spotted Flycatcher in July, Puffback Shrike at Marievale.)
-Use the build in facility of the Listing program to send your unusual sightings reports to the vetting forum or phone Pieter van Zyl on 082 655 4251 to report these sightings.
-These should be reported within 24 hours of the observation.
+These sightings should be mailed to [email protected], and if you wish, phoned in to Pauline Leinberger on 012-460-5834.
+Alternatively, you can post the sightings on Pretoriabirds.
+These should be reported within 24 hours of the observation, and bonus points will be awarded for prompt reporting.

 All species recorded should be clearly identified either by sight or by sound, participants should keep a record of those species identified by Sound alone.
 However, the primary focus of this challenge should be to see the bird and attempts should be made to see all species, except in cases where this normally does not aid ID or where conservation is of concern.